Clinical Haematology & Stem Cell Transplantation

 • Accounting, storage and dispensing of WFH donated Clotting Factor Concentrate for patients registered under AIMS – HTC.

-• Evaluating patient compliance in hemophilia care.
+• Evaluating patient compliance in haemophilia care.

-Medical Social Worker Activities
+• Medical Social Worker Service

 Medical social workers provide support and resources to patients and their families facing medical issues.
 They collaborate with other healthcare professionals to address social, financial, and psychological problems related to illness.